Parappa is a greedy little bastard.

 The multiple finales also counter Gunbird 2's other major flaw: it's pretty damn short.
 Each stage is only a few minutes in length, and the seven of them last under half an hour in total.
 Still, the searing difficulty extends it a bit, and Psikyo's been quite clever with the continue feature, in the single-player mode, at least.
 Soloists can use on-the-spot continues throughout the first four stages, but the latter three levels kick characters back to the beginning of the stage whenever a continue is used, forcing the player to beat the toughest levels with no more than four lives.
 Sadly, this feature isn't in effect for the two-player mode, which allows unlimited continues from the precise point of your defeat.

-In the grand gaming scheme, Gunbird 2 is inconsequential, as its basic nature and overall shortness lessen the allure of its intense gameplay and fun atmosphere.
-However, it's easily one of the better 2-D shooters currently on the U.S. market.
-It lasts longer than either Giga Wing, it's more substantial than Silpheed: the Lost Planet, and it has style and structure much more rewarding than the archaic drudgery of Gradius III and IV.
+Gunbird 2 is short, simple, and inconsequential.
+However, it's easily one of the better 2-D shooters from this deprived era.
+It lasts longer than either Giga Wing, it's more substantial than Silpheed: the Lost Planet, and it has style and structure far more rewarding than the archaic drudgery of Gradius III and IV.
 Gunbird 2 isn't bound for classic status, but it's an enjoyable foray into an under-appreciated genre and evidence that, in the proper hands, a derivative shooter can still be worthwhile.